georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 Between the `load_raw` and `save_raw` method calls, there is an `effect` method call.
 The `effect` method is defined in the `InkscapeExtension` class, but it raises an `NotImplementedError` exception.
 The method is a placeholder for subclasses to override.
 The `effect` method in `Triangle` class overrides it.

-If you install inkscape via `snap`, you will have a difficult time to modidfy any files under `/snap` directory.
-How do I know it?
-I waste 3 hours trying various methods and it turns out to be a security feature of snap apps.

 The `InkscapeExtension` class defines a `debug` method.
 We can invoke this method to output messages.
 The method redirects a message to the stardard error stream, and Inkscape will display the message on a dialog box.
-However, the logging module is more flexible to use than this method.
-The `debug` method is more for showing an error message to the extension user.
+However, the logging module is more flexible to use.
+The `debug` method is designed to show a message to the extension user.

 ## What's Next

-You may feel overwhelmed or even frustrated by now if you are not very familar with Python.
+You may feel overwhelmed or even frustrated by now if you are not familar with Python.
 Most Python introductory books do not even discuss classes.
 But keep reading and experimenting, and the code will gradually start making sense to you.

-Like most things in the programming world, it's better to learn something and start working.
+Like most things in the programming world, it's better to learn a little and start working on something.
 There may be things that you don't understand, but you shouldn't wait to start because you probably will never understand everything.
 The extension Python code is all open source and available to you.
 You are free to experiment and modify as you like.

-**Next section we will take another look at `triangle.py` and start a skeleton extension. **